English Teaching in The Galapagos

 This small, rural school only has 9 pupils and one teacher and desperately needs help with the teaching of English.
 The Head will also appreciate another pair of hands to help supervise the children.

 What you will doing

-Reached from Puerto Villamil by bus departing at 6.30am in the morning, this hillside school is some 20 minutes from town and opens in the mornings from 7.00 am till 1.pm.
+The school is reached from Puerto Villamil by bus departing at 6.30am in the morning, and is some 20 minutes from town and opens in the mornings from 7.00 am till 1.pm.